waltligon/orangefs/doc/intro.md

 that are seen in practice.

 PVFS2 includes a modular system for adding new data distributions to the system and using these for new files.
-We're starting with the same old round-robin scheme that everyone is accustomed to, but we expect to see this mechanism used to better access multidimensional datasets.
+We’re starting with the same old round-robin scheme that everyone is accustomed to, but we expect to see this mechanism used to better access multidimensional datasets.
 It might play a role in data redundancy as well.